ssantichaivekin/text-to-color-tone/README.md

 Python Library Dependencies: scikit, matplotlib, opencv(cv2), requests

+This project is now moving to process more words -- we are now going to process the whole dictionary!
+We hope we find an interesting correlation between word structures and their color tone!

 Built @ May 2018

 Note that you will need your own google API key to be able to run the app.
 The app by default tries to read it from google-api-key.txt -- If you want to try this on your own machine, make you you get a Google Custom Search API key.